mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 [Setchō Zen Master](glossary#setchō-jūken) wrote a Pointer, so first let me read the Pointer:

-> One device, one object; one word, one phrase – the intent is that you’ll have a place to enter; still this is gouging a wound in healthy flesh – it can become a nest or a den.
-The Great Function appears without abiding by fixed principles – the intent is that you’ll realize there is something transcendental; it covers the sky and covers the earth, yet it cannot be grasped.
+> One device, one object; one word, one phrase – the intent is that you will have a place to enter; still this is gouging a wound in healthy flesh – it can become a nest or a den.
+The Great Function appears without abiding by fixed principles – the intent is that you will realize there is something transcendental; it covers the sky and covers the earth, yet it cannot be grasped.
 >
 > This way will do, not this way will do too – this is too diffuse.
 This way won’t do, not this way won’t do either – this is too cut off.
 Without treading these two paths, what would be right?
 Please test; I cite this for you to see.